aerogear/aerogear-unifiedpush-server/website/docs/configuring_variants.md

  > ![Download P12](assets/ios/DownloadP12.png)

 When exporting the file you need to assign a passphrase that will protect the private key.
-Make note of it, because later when uploading it to the _AeroGear Push Server_ you will need both the exported file and the passphrase.
+Make note of the passphrase, because later when uploading the private key to the _AeroGear Push Server_ you will need both the exported file and the passphrase.

 Follow the same steps to download the _Production SSL Certificate_, the file is being downloaded as aps_production.cer.
 This file will be uploaded later on to the AeroGear Push Server enabling it to authorize itself for your production application on Apple Push Network Service and send messages to it.

-Again, you will have to associate a password to the exported file: make not of it because you will need it later.

 #### The Unified Push Server
-With all the Apple work being done, we are now ready to setup the _UnifiedPush Server_, so that it can be used to connect to APNs for a later message sending.
+APNs is now configured and we are now ready to setup the _UnifiedPush Server_ to connect to APNs and send push messages.

 In the Wizard after you create a PushApplication, click the **Add Variant** button and fill out the iOS option.
-You will want to use the certificate, that you created earlier:
+You will want to use the certificate and passphrase you create earlier:

  > ![Add Variant](assets/ios/AddVariant.png)

-Afterwards you will see some code snippets, containing the Variant ID and Secret, that you can use in your Windows application for the registration of the device, running your app:
+Afterwards you will see some code snippets containing the **Variant ID** and **Secret** that you can use in your iOS application for registering the device when running your app:

  > ![Add Variant](assets/ios/Snippets.png)

 | **NOTE**: Clicking on the appropriate tab, you can choose between Objective-C, Swift and Cordova snippet |
 | --- |

-### APNS Token
+### APNs Token
 	AEROGEAR-10140